Philly celebration turns rowdy after Eagles win Super Bowl

 What started out as a joyous party on the streets of Philadelphia on Sunday night following the Eagles' Super Bowl championship started getting rowdy as the night continued.

-Boisterous fans flipped over a car and three people fell to the ground from light poles and lost consciousness, the Philadelphia Inquirer reported.
+Boisterous fans smashed a Macy's store window, looters broke into a convenience store, and some flipped over a car, the Philadelphia Inquirer reported.

-Other fans were seen on video leaping off a hotel entrance's awning or tossing cans and bottles.
+Three people fell to the ground from light poles and lost consciousness, while other fans were seen in an onlline video leaping off a hotel entrance's awning.

 “This city is about to explode,” one police officer told the newspaper.